Simplify Your Home: Try the ‘365 Less Things’ Decluttering Method

 2 – Set some rules.

-Another thing to consider – how quickly do you need to get that item out of your house?
-You probably don’t want to head to a donation center every day, but you’ll likely end up getting rid of items that don’t necessarily need to go to the landfill.
+Another thing to consider is how quickly you need to get that item out of your house.
+You probably donโt want to head to a donation center every day, but youโll likely end up getting rid of items that donโt necessarily need to go to the landfill.

 Will you designate a place to store these items and take weekly or monthly trips to donate them?
-Post them on Facebook Marketplace for free porch pickup?
-Something else?
+List them on your local Buy Nothing group?
+Or something else?ย

 3 – Start with some easy wins.

 Getting rid of sentimental items can be challenging for most of us.
-Instead of starting off with items that hold meaning and significance, build momentum by getting rid of things you’re less attached to.
+Instead of starting with items that hold meaning and significance, build momentum by getting rid of easier things that youโre less attached to.

-The junk drawer in the kitchen, extra products you won’t use in your bathroom, or the clothes you haven’t worn in years might be an easier place to start!
+The junk drawer in the kitchen, extra products you won’t use in your bathroom, or expired items in your pantry are all great places to start!

 4 – Be flexible.

 You might take a vacation and spend a week on the beach instead of at your house.
-And that’s OK!
-If you miss a day, simply make up for it the following day.
+And thatโs OK!
+If you miss a day, simply make up for it the following day if you can.

 The key to success is consistency over time – not perfection.